Polis supports the ongoing Stakeholders Consultation for the Urban Agenda for the EU - Call for contributions

 Within the frame of this consultation, the European Commission is inviting stakeholders to provide feedback to assess the implementation and performance of the Urban Agenda for the European Union (UAEU) since its launch via the Pact of Amsterdam in 2016.

 Therefore, as the views of stakeholders are undeniably central for this assessment, The European Commission encourages them to reply and contribute to this consultation by completing the online survey that is already available at Open survey.
-In case of impossibility to use the online questionnaire, Ipsos -which is in charge with the survey - invites stakeholders to contact their team using the following email address: .
+In case of impossibility to use the online questionnaire, Ipsos -which is in charge with the survey - invites stakeholders to contact their team using the following email address: email@example.com.

 All types of stakeholders are invited to contribute through the online questionnaire.
 This includes members of the general public, cities and urban authority representatives, other public authority representatives (international, EU, national and regional), as well as other stakeholders, including civil society organisations, NGOs, businesses, academic research organisations, and experts.